Echo-webx/AsDelivery/README.md

 ## Description

-This is an internal web application for delivery, consisting of a frontend on **Next.js** and backend on **NestJS**.
+This is an web application for delivery, consisting of a frontend on **Next.js** and backend on **NestJS**.
 The project was developed quite a long time ago, and despite the refactoring, there are still many problems in it.

 ## Current issues